 In 1625 two English military commanders, George Villiers, Duke of Buckingham and Sir Edward Cecil, sought royal approval to war against Spain.
-A successful campaign, they argued, would weaken the Spanish Empire and revive some of the glory of 1588, when the English repelled the Armada.
-More to the point, Villiers and Cecil hoped to line their pockets by plundering Spanish ships, especially those returned from the Americas with cash and cargo.
+A successful campaign, they argued, would weaken the Spanish Empires and revive the past glories of 1588, when the English repelled the Armada.
+More to the point, Villiers and Cecil hoped to line their pockets by plundering Spanish ships returning from the Americas laden with cash and cargo.
 Their plan was backed by the newly crowned Charles I – but not by parliament, which was unwilling and probably unable to provide financial support.
 In the summer of 1625 Cecil proceeded to Devon to assemble his invasion force – but he was plagued by a lack of funds and other difficulties.
 He secured almost 120 English and Dutch ships but many were poorly maintained and crewed.
 Cecil’s land force consisted of 15,000 men, most of whom were press ganged into service in and around Plymouth.
 Cecil’s expedition was also poorly stocked: he was able to obtain provisions for scarcely a fortnight abroad.

 The fleet sailed on October 5th but returned the following day after striking bad weather.
 It sailed again two days later but suffered severe damage in heavy weather off the coast of Spain.
 The English encountered several Spanish ships filled with cargo but Cecil’s dithering allowed them to escape.
 The expedition landed near Cadiz on October 24th but Cecil, having noticed its fortifications, abandoned his plans to attack the city.
 Instead, he marched his men in the opposite direction and allowed them to stop at a local village.
 Unfortunately for Cecil this village, in the wine-producing region of Andalusia, housed a large quantity of the local product.
 The ‘army’ quickly fell apart, thanks to: